 The winner

 Overall, there can be only one victor… the Raffles Hotel afternoon tea, for its elegant, old-world atmosphere and service.
-While the food was equally good at both hotels, tradition and ritual is obviously held in higher regard at Raffles, evident by impeccable surrounds, silverware and service.
-I would definitely go back for another round of teatime delight at the Raffles, while at Fullerton Hotel, once was enough.
+While the food was equally good at both hotels, the Raffles Hotel provided a more elevated experience.
+This was evident by the impeccable surrounds, silverware and service.
+I would definitely go back for another round of teatime delight at the Raffles!

 Peace, love & inspiring travels,